Faizaan-Nasir/Website-Builder/README.md

 - Update the webpage without completely deleting it first.
 #### Please be adviced that JavaScript support has not yet been added to this program.
 ### Changelog:
-- Fixed bug for when the user opts not to change the style of the visible text (the program no longer throws an error)
+- (v1.100) Bug Fixes: When the user opts not to change the style of the visible text (the program no longer throws an error).
-- Added a script for constructing second page of the website.
+- (v1.100) Added a script for constructing second page of the website.
+- (v1.101) Bug Fixes: The program asks lesser questions now.
-### What is to be expected in the next update (1.12):
+### What is to be expected in the next update (1.11):
 - Additional functionality to the second page (the remaining pages will have exactly the same script running for different pages) of the website. (expected completion version: 1.3)
 - Towards **completing** the functionality of index.py script. (expected completion version: 1.2)